scottransom/presto/INSTALL.md

 4. If you are having trouble with PRESTO creating polycos, you can use `prepfold` with the `-debug` option when folding using `-timing`.
 That will show you the `TEMPO` call and keep all of the (usually) temporary output files.

-5. If you are using a Mac, Paul Ray has been running PRESTO a lot and knows several tricks to get it working:
+5. If you are using **MacOS**, Paul Ray has been running PRESTO a lot and knows several tricks to get it working:

-    - PRESTO should build almost "out of the box" on a Mac.
-I have had success using MacPorts to install the necessary dependencies.
-You will need MacPorts packages: pgplot, cfitsio, glib2, fftw-3, fftw-3-single, and gcc5 You can probably use a more recent gcc instead, if you prefer (e.g. gcc8).
-It just needs to provide gfortran.
+    - PRESTO should build almost "out of the box" on a Mac, once you have the external packages installed and after setting a few environment variables.

+    - For MacPorts, which has worked well, this should install all the important packages. **This assumes you use Python 3.11 and gcc13.
+You may use different versions.**:

+        ~~~
+        % sudo port install mp-gcc13 python311 py311-ipython pip311 virtualenv311 virtualenvwrapper311
+        % sudo port select --set gcc mp-gcc13
+        % sudo port select --set python python311
+        % sudo port select --set virtualenv virtualenv311
+        % sudo port select --set  virtualenvwrapper virtualenvwrapper311
+        % sudo port install pgplot cfitsio glib2 fftw-3 fftw-3-single
+        ~~~

     - TEMPO should build easily with gfortran.
 I did not make any changes to the distro.

-    - Also you need to delete the line `#include "error.h"` from `src/backend_common.c`

-    - **These Mac tips will need updating for the new `meson` build process in v5!**
+    - Before you build, you will likely need to set the following environment variables.
+You probably do *not* need to have `DYLD_LIBRARY_PATH` set at runtime.

+        ~~~
+        # These are needed only at *BUILD* time
+        # This points to the MacPorts libraries and those installed in your virtualenv
+        export LIBRARY_PATH=/opt/local/lib:/opt/local/lib/libgcc
+        # This prevents using the macOS native "cc" command, in favor of the MacPorts gcc
+        export CC=gcc
+        # This makes sure the MacPorts includes can be found
+        export CFLAGS="-I/opt/local/include"
+        ~~~